 After the excitement of performing on the Friday night we were ready to just enjoy watching the shows on Saturday.
 One of the great things about the festival is that you see so many different performers and styles and Saturday saw some of the greatest contrasts.

-Special mentions must go to Jack the Whipper and Zahara who not only did a great show but showed great humour and maturity dealing with things not going perfectly smoothly.
+Special mention must go to Jack the Whipper who not only did a great show but showed great humour and maturity dealing with things not going perfectly smoothly.
 Rabbitbunny and Cherry Doll stepped in at very short notice to perform and deserve credit for getting on stage without a prepared show or knowing each other more than a day.
 Also Amy Morgan and Scarlot Rose who also had only met the day previously but nevertheless put on a very well put together show.

 This year was the first that we saw riggers from Russia at the festival.
 One of the most individual was Vlada and Falco.
 They were very distinct and had a style very different to the other performers.
 Falco is a quite remarkable performer and male model, he certainly showed strength skill and grace that was quite unusual.